Orthogonal ring patterns in the plane: Orthogonal ring patterns

 A \emph{ring} is a pair of two concentric circles in~$\R^2$ that form a ring (annulus).
 We identify the vertices with the centers and denote the inner circle and its radius by small letters~$c$ and $r$, and the outer circle and its radius by capital letters $C$ and $R$.
 We assign an orientation to the ring by allowing $r$ to be negative: positive radius corresponds to counter-clockwise and negative radius to clockwise orientation.
 The outer radius will always be positive.
 The area of a ring is given by $(R^2-r^2)\pi$.
 Subscripts are used to associate circles and radii to vertices of the complex, e.g., $c_{m,n}$ is the inner circle associated with the vertex~$v_{m,n}$.

-\begin{definition}[Orthogonal ring patterns] Let~$G$ be a subcomplex of the~$\Z^2$-lattice defined by its squares.
-An \emph{orthogonal ring pattern} consists of rings associated to the vertices of~$G$ satisfying the following properties: \begin{enumerate} \item The rings associated to neighboring vertices $v_i$ and $v_j$ \emph{intersect orthogonally}, i.e., the outer circle $C_i$ of the one vertex intersects the inner circle $c_j$ of the other vertex orthogonally and vice versa (see Fig.~\ref{fig:circle_ring_pattern}, left). \item In each square of~$G$ the inner circles $c_{m,n}$ and $c_{m+1,n+1}$ and the outer circles $C_{m,n+1}$ and $C_{m+1,n}$ pass through one point.
-Then orthogonality implies that the two inner and the two outer circles touch in this point (see Fig.~\ref{fig:circle_ring_pattern}, center). \item For two neighbors $v_{m+1,n}$ and $v_{m,n+1}$ of $v_{m,n}$ in one quadrilateral we assume that the points $c_{m,n} \cap C_{m+1,n} \setminus C_{m,n+1}$, $C_{m+1,n} \cap C_{m,n+1}$, and $c_{m,n} \cap C_{m,n+1} \setminus C_{m+1,n}$ have the same orientation as~$c_{m,n}$, i.e., are in counter-clockwise order if $r_{m,n}$ is positive and in clockwise order if $r_{m,n}$ is negative.
-Similarly, for the neighbors $v_{m-1,n}$ and $v_{m,n+1}$ of $v_{m,n}$ with the roles of inner and outer circles interchanged. \end{enumerate} \end{definition}
+\begin{definition}[Orthogonal ring patterns] An \emph{orthogonal ring pattern} consists of rings associated to the vertices of~$G$ satisfying the following properties: \begin{enumerate} \item The rings associated to neighboring vertices $v_i$ and $v_j$ \emph{intersect orthogonally}, i.e., the outer circle $C_i$ of the one vertex intersects the inner circle $c_j$ of the other vertex orthogonally and vice versa (see Fig.~\ref{fig:circle_ring_pattern}, left). \item In each square of~$G$ the inner circles $c_{m,n}$ and $c_{m+1,n+1}$ and the outer circles $C_{m,n+1}$ and $C_{m+1,n}$ pass through one point.
+(Then orthogonality implies that the two inner and the two outer circles touch in this point. see Fig.~\ref{fig:circle_ring_pattern}, center). \item For any ring $(C_{m,n}, c_{m,n})$ the four touching points $C_{m,n}\cap C_{m+1,n-1}$, $c_{m,n}\cap c_{m+1,n+1}$, $C_{m,n}\cap C_{m-1,n+1}$ and $c_{m,n}\cap c_{m-1,n-1}$ have the same orientation as~$c_{m,n}$, i.e., are in counter-clockwise order if $r_{m,n}$ is positive and in clockwise order if $r_{m,n}$ is negative. \end{enumerate} \end{definition}

 The orthogonal intersection of neighboring rings has the following implication for their areas.

 \begin{lemma} Consider two rings with radii $r_i,R_i$ and $r_j,R_j$ that intersect orthogonally.
 Then the two rings have the same area. \end{lemma} \begin{proof} By Pythagoras' Theorem the square of the distance~$d$ between the circle centers is $R_i^2 + r_j^2 = d^2 = r_i^2 + R_j^2$ since the inner and outer circles are intersecting orthogonally.
 This equation is equivalent to the equality of the ring areas $(R_i^2 - r_i^2)\pi = (R_j^2 - r_j^2)\pi$. \end{proof}